adjust/ios_sdk/README.md

 #### Universal Links

-If you want to support [Universal Links][universal-links], you should follow next steps.
+If you want to support [universal links][universal-links], then follow these next steps.

-##### Enable Universal Links in dashboard
+##### Enable universal links in the dashboard

-In order to enable Universal Links for your app, go to the adjust dashboard and turn Universal Linking switch to `ON`.
+In order to enable universal links for your app, go to the adjust dashboard and turn the Universal Linking switch to `ON`.

 ![][universal-links-dashboard]

 You will need to fill in your `iOS Bundle ID` and `iOS Team ID`.
-You can find your iOS Team ID in `Apple Developer Center`.
+You can find your iOS Team ID in the `Apple Developer Center`.

 ![][adc-ios-team-id]

-After you entered these two values, universal link for your app will be generated and will look like this:
+After you entered these two values, a universal link for your app will be generated and will look like this:

 ```